The Who2 Blog

 His New York Times obituary said Terry and the Pirates was “packed with comedy, sex and suspense and set in the Orient, where his main characters, Terry Lee and Jane Allen, matched wits with the Dragon Lady and other evil-doers.”
 And this side note: “Mr. Caniff’s routine involved arriving at his studio late in the afternoon.
 He spent the remaining daylight hours writing with his right hand and drawing and drinking coffee with his left.”

 Caniff was a big supporter of American military fliers — and vice-versa.
-(Don’t miss the famous 1943 strip where Terry receives an inspirational speech along with his Air Corps wings.)
-The website Humorous Maximus has been re-running Steve Canyon strips for the past year, and you can see Caniff’s empathy in this touching post-WWII Christmas Day strip.
+(Don’t miss the famous 1943 strip where Terry receives an inspirational speech along with his Air Corps wings.
+His various Christmas strips are also of interest.)

 The Columbus Dispatch noted last year that Caniff lost “a generation of readers” in the 1960s, when Steve Canyon was gung-ho for the Vietnam War and Caniff took shots at war protesters.
 Caniff kept drawing the strip right up to his death, though its popularity was never quite the same.
 But by that time he had already passed into the pantheon of greats.